BobCochran/Blog-WebApp-in-MongoDB-Spark-and-FreeMarker/README.md

 To obtain MongoDB Community Server, visit the [MongoDB Download Center](https://www.mongodb.com/download-center#atlas) and click on the Community Server tab.
 Follow the instructions for installing Community Server on your operating system.
 This step can take a little while to get the server running exactly right.
 Whenever possible, prefer an automated package installer tool to manual installation.
 The automated tools will figure out your settings and customize the environment to work well for the mongod server.
 Manual installation of the MongoDB binaries can take longer, especially if you are inexperienced in modifying the settings that must be changed.
 ```
 When the mongod server is up and running correctly, install the posts collection from this repository.
+The collection appears to contain 1000 documents that quote the entire text of the Amnerican Constitution.
 ```

 And repeat